harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

    </td>
    <td>string
    </td>
-   <td>The <code>responseBody</code> contains the expected response body for the http post request as part of httpProbe run.
+   <td>The <code>responseBody</code> contains the expected response body for the HTTP POST request as part of httpProbe run.
 It is mutually exclusive with the responseCode field.
    </td>
   </tr>
   <tr>
    <td>contentType
    </td>
-   <td>Flag to hold the content type of the post request
+   <td>Flag to hold the content type of the POST request
    </td>
    <td>Mandatory
    </td>
    <td>N/A <code>type: string</code>
    </td>
-   <td>The <code>contentType</code> contains the content type of the http body data, which need to be passed for the http post request
+   <td>The <code>contentType</code> contains the content type of the HTTP body data, which need to be passed for the HTTP POST request
    </td>
   </tr>
   <tr>
    <td>body
    </td>
-   <td>Flag to hold the body of the http post request
+   <td>Flag to hold the body of the HTTP POST request
    </td>
    <td>Mandatory
    </td>
    <td>N/A <code>type: string</code>
    </td>
-   <td>The <code>body</code> contains the http body, which is required for the http post request.
-It is used for the simple http body.
-If the http body is complex then use <code>bodyPath</code> field.
+   <td>The <code>body</code> contains the HTTP body, which is required for the HTTP post request.
+It is used for the simple HTTP body.
+If the HTTP body is complex then use <code>bodyPath</code> field.
    </td>
   </tr>
   <tr>
    <td>bodyPath
    </td>
-   <td>Flag to hold the path of the http body, required for the http post request
+   <td>Flag to hold the path of the HTTP body, required for the HTTP POST request
    </td>
    <td>Optional
    </td>